Basic Tips When Writing for the Web

 Gender: Avoid the use of he, she, his, or her unless gender is essential to meaning.
 Also avoid the use of "he or she," or "his or her" if possible.
 Do not use "s/he" or "his/her."
 A plural construction often solves problems: "Donors may pay by credit card if they so choose."
 Be careful not to mix singular and plural.
 Incorrect: "Every student has their preference."
 Correct: "All students have their preferences."
 Use "chair" rather than chairman, chairwoman, or chairperson.

 Hyphens: A compound is hyphenated when it comes before the noun, but not after it.
 Examples: "She directs their computer-assisted reference services."
 "Almost all our services are computer assisted."
 "He lives in off-campus housing."
 "His home is off campus."
 "She is a well-respected professor."
 "Professor Frye is well respected."
-In headings, only the first part is capitalized.
+In headings, only the first part of a hyphenation is capitalized.
 Example: "First-time Visitors"

 Indefinite articles: Words starting with a pronounced "h," long "u" or "eu" take the article "a," not "an."
 Examples: a hotel, a historic study, a euphonious word, a URL; but an honor, an heir.